icevelez/core.js/README.md

 I moved on to using JS Frameworks and fell in love with [Svelte](https://svelte.dev/), used it in every project, it has the expressiveness, the lightweight app bundle size, the friendly ecosystem, It felt like traditional web development, Perfect!

-BUT! that itch of finishing what I started kept coming back which lead me to try again. (multiple attempts were made before landing here)
+BUT!
+I want to break free from having a build step you have to do when using traditional frameworks and that itch of finishing what I started kept coming back which lead me to try and build a framework. (multiple attempts was made before landing here)

 > [`Alpine.js`](https://alpinejs.dev/) exists, you can use that instead of this, this is my personal project, don't expect too much from it

-## How does it work?
+## 👷 How does it work?

 There's two components that make up `Core.js`.
 It's **reactivity system** and **template engine**

-The reactivity system handles tracking state update, deletion, and creation while the template engine is in charge of parsing template string to the DOM.
+The reactivity system handles tracking state update, deletion, and creation of data while the template engine is in charge of parsing template string to the DOM.
 Combined the two and you get this framework

 > One neat tidbit you might have not notice is that you can build your own template engine that parses whatever syntax you want, as long as the reactivity system is integrated by using `effect()` among other primitives.
 >
 > You can have a template engine that parses `{{ handlebar }}` and another for `@{ razor }`

+The reactivity system is my implementation of *Signals* based from my understanding from [Svelte](https://svelte.dev/) and [Solid.js](https://www.solidjs.com/)

 ---

-## Installation
+## 🧰 Installation

 > You can skip all of the step by downloading this repository and start creating your app under the `src` folder
 >
-> just delete the stuff you don't need like `documentation` and `testing` folder

 1. Create a folder for your project